 The Benefits of Suboxone Treatment & Counseling

 Recovery from opioid dependency requires treatment for both the emotional and physical aspects of an addiction.
-At Discovery House Comprehensive Treatment Centers of Rhode Island patients take part in both individual and group therapy.
+At Rhode Island Comprehensive Treatment Centers patients take part in both individual and group therapy.
 Individual therapy allows patients to work one-on-one with a highly qualified counselor in a safe and supportive setting.
 These sessions are designed to address and treat the underlying causes of a patient’s addiction in order to effectively lay the groundwork for a substance-free future.
 Individual sessions also provide the opportunity to work through any issues that may arise during the course of treatment.
 Group therapy is designed to bring patients together under the guidance of a counselor in order to openly discuss an array of topics in relation to addiction and recovery.
 These counselor-led sessions promote open and safe communication while allowing patients the opportunity to provide each other with the support and encouragement that is required in order for lasting recovery to occur.

 How to Support Your Loved One during Medication-Assisted Treatment: Before the loved ones of our patients are able to provide them with the appropriate support that they require, family and friends of those struggling with an opioid addiction must receive treatment of their own.
 The following are ways in which you can support your loved one as they navigate in their treatment:

 - Learn more about Suboxone as well as the other treatment options available so that you understand what your loved one is experiencing within treatment.